Bowel Cancer Clinical Trial

 The government's national bowel screening programme has been in operation since its rollout in 2017.
 The National screening unit expects a low 62% participation rate overall.

-Figures obtained by Bowel Cancer Foundation Trust from the Ministry of Health’s National Screening Unit, Screening Insights and Analytics Department shows lower than expected participation rates in some DHB’s of only 52% (Counties Manukau DHB - 31st July 2019).
+Figures obtained from the Ministry of Health’s National Screening Unit, Screening Insights and Analytics Department shows lower than expected participation rates in some DHB’s of only 52% (Counties Manukau DHB - 31st July 2019).

 It has been reported that only 50% of Maori and Pasifika communities participate overall and are the group most likely to be diagnosed with bowel cancer before the age of 60.

 K9 Medical Detection NZ has strict protocols and robust methodologies for all medical detection trials.
-Research trials are led by Professor Sarah Young, in conjunction with Associate Professor Michelle McConnell as Research Project Manager; Biostatistician Associate Professor Robin Turner; K9MD Director Pauline Blomfield and The Bowel Cancer Foundation Trust.
+Research trials are led by Professor Sarah Young, in conjunction with Associate Professor Michelle McConnell as Research Project Manager; Biostatistician Associate Professor Robin Turner; K9MD Director Pauline Blomfield and Bowel Cancer New Zealand.
 K9 Medical Detection NZ have clinical facilities in Dunedin including two laboratories for the safe handling and storing of all medical samples.

 In January 2020 K9MD German shepherd Levi commenced training to detect bowel cancer.
 In December 2020 The University of Otago issued a press release on the results of year one.